 As a 21st-century teacher, you’ve probably heard of 21st-century skills that are essential in the classroom: the broad range of competencies that students need to navigate our changing world.
 P21’s Framework for 21st Century Learning places the 4 Cs — critical thinking, creativity, collaboration, and communication — alongside literacy and life skills as essential qualities for 21st-century learners to master.

-As transferable “soft” skills, they can be integrated across subject curricula.
-Despite the name, they’re not specific to more modern subjects like ICT.
+Despite the name, 21-st century skills are not specific to more modern subjects like ICT.
 In fact, educators have been training students in some of these skills for hundreds of years!

-Let’s take a look at the most commonly designated 21st-century skills in the classroom, and how you can integrate them into your teaching practice.
+Let’s take a look at the most commonly designated 21st-century skills in the classroom, and how you can integrate them into your teaching practice and even practice them with students with Kialo discussions!

 What are the 4 Cs?
 21st-century learning skills in the classroom